 Love of knowledge (reach feelings up to the region of the ideal)

 Our life is a continuous swinging back and forth between participating in the universal world process and our own individual existence.
 The higher we ascend into the universal nature of thought, where eventually what is individual interests us only as an example, as an instance of a concept, the more we lose our individual character—as a specific, separate personality.
 The farther we descend into the depths of our personal life, and let our feelings resound with every experience of the outer world, the more we cut ourselves off from universal life.
 A true individuality will be the one who reaches up with his feelings as high as possible into the region of ideals.
 (The Philosophy Of Freedom chapter 6.8)

 As a kind of motto to The Philosophy of Freedom I wrote in the original preface: "Only truth can give us assurance in developing our individual powers.
 Whoever is tormented by doubts finds his powers weakened.
-If baffled by a world full of riddles, he can find no goal for his creative activity."
-"This book does not claim to offer the only possible way to truth, but is meant to describe the path taken by one whose heart is set upon truth."
-(Rudolf Steiner, Reflections on the Publication of the New Edition of The Philosophy of Freedom)
+If baffled by a world full of riddles he can not find an aim for his creative activity."
+"This book does not claim to offer the only possible way to truth, but is meant to describe the path taken by one for whom truth is central."
+(Rudolf Steiner, 1918 Reflections on the Publication of the New Edition of The Philosophy of Freedom)